What if I told you it's possible to take any prompt from "meh" to "awesome," and that you'd get new insights into your story to boot?

 WHEN ALL'S SAID AND DONE ...

 Prompts are a fantastic resource if you know how to use them wisely.
 Some of my favourite sources for them are Max Kirin's Tumblr, and Jack Heffron's superb The Writer's Idea Book and The Writer's Idea Workshop.
-If you'd like more prompts (and what writer doesn't, really?), I share a new one every other week in my newsletter, and I have an ebook coming out, too, Summer Haze, with over a hundred summer-themed prompts.
+If you'd like more prompts (and what writer doesn't, really?), I share a new one every other week in my Letters from the Burrow.